Avoid burnout by recruiting a team to help you. No one wants to join your team? Think twice about starting a big new

 Join me for Office Hours at Videri in 2014, every Tuesday from 11:30am-12:30pm

 Got a quick question, looking for career advice, interested in volunteering with Triangle AMA, or just want to say hello?
-Inspired by Beck Tench‘s office hours, I’ll be holding weekly Office Hours every Tuesday in 2014.
+Inspired by Beck Tench‘s office hours, I’ll be holding weekly Office Hours every Tuesday in 2014 (and 2015).

 Why am I doing Office Hours?
 Having a standing one-hour block each week will help me fit more face-to-face meetings into my schedule.
 I’d love to meet you!